ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 - Voltage connected from the 5-volt (input voltage) pin to a circuit (using a breadboard).
 - Input voltage connected to a static resistor (10k Ohm).
-- Avoltage divider is established coming out of the static resistor:
+- A voltage divider is established coming out of the static resistor:
    - One route to the ADC which is connected to the RPi2.
    - One route to a variable resistor (the photoresistor).
 - The circuit is completed out of the variable resistor to ground.

 As the photoresistor increases its resistance (lower light intensity) more of the input voltage coming through the circuit is diverted to the ADC.
 That means that the less intense the light into the photoresistor the more resistance it creates, which in turn diverts more voltage to the ADC (the current has to go somewhere).
 Likewise, the more intense the light into the photoresistor, the less resistance it creates, which in turn means there is less voltage to divert to the ADC.

-In short, the the darker it is, the more resistance the photoresistor provides and the more voltage is diverted to the ADC.
+In short, the darker it is, the more resistance the photoresistor provides and the more voltage is diverted to the ADC.

 Following is the wiring diagram for this circuit.
 Select the ADC you have and take a minute to identify the circuit on the board.